+Life is too short to waste on studying the wrong thing.
 I know.
 How?
 I stupidly did this.
-I wasted almost six years of my life studying towards an education degree that I would never use and never even finish!
-I finally came to the realisation that even after completing 31 modules out of the required 40 (all but six completed with distinctions mind you), it was time to pull off the band-aid and face reality.
+That is I wasted almost six years of my life studying towards an education degree that I would never use.
+And never even finish!
+Finally I came to the realisation that even after completing 31 modules out of the required 40 (all but six completed with distinctions mind you), it was time to pull off the band-aid and face reality.
 It was simple.
 I despised what I was studying and even though I did an amazing job of hiding this fact for five plus years, I could no longer force or will myself to continue.
 It was finally over……… However, the relief I feel is tinged with permanent regret (even though I know I simply cannot go on any longer or waste any more time and money on this).

 Now I know what you are all thinking.
 Why on earth would anyone study something they hated?
 And, why on earth would anyone continue doing this for so long?
 Well let me try and explain where I was coming from.